Bay laurel reminds one of the Mediterranean Coast with its very fragrant foliage.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Bay laurel leaves and flower buds by Rosalyn & Gaspard Lorthiois, own work
+Bay laurel leaves and flower buds (also on social media) by Rosalyn & Gaspard Lorthiois, own work

-Bay laurel berries by Rosalyn & Gaspard Lorthiois, own work
+Bay laurel berries (also on social media) by Rosalyn & Gaspard Lorthiois, own work

 Leaves and buds of bay laurel by Rosalyn & Gaspard Lorthiois, own work

-Bay under snow (on social media) by Rosalyn & Gaspard Lorthiois, own work
+Bay under snow (also on social media) by Rosalyn & Gaspard Lorthiois, own work